-Site is in French, under Methode No 1, you can see terminal instructions in English.
+Site is in French, under Méthode No 1, you can see terminal instructions in English.
 Use them if you want install MultiSystem or scroll down to Méthode No 3 to use the portable version.
-Portable: gtkdialog 0.8.3 has to be installed!
+Portable: gtkdialog version is important!
 Click on the link after Téléchargement to download the archive.
 After unpacking run gui_multisystem.sh to start the program, English, German and more languages are integrated.

 USB Boot-Sticks and Single-Boot